Skip to Content (Press Enter) Skip to Footer (Press Enter)

 • Colleagues:: the strength of our business depends upon the knowledge, hard work and dedication of our colleagues, who in turn rely on the business for stable employment and for opportunities to realise their potential.

-• Customers: it is essential to our future that we consistently meet the needs of our customers and maintain brand loyalty, supported by our highly successful Club.
-We aim to continuously provide high quality products at accessible prices and to stay up to date with crafting trends.
+• Customers: it is essential to our future that we consistently meet the needs of our customers and maintain brand loyalty, supported by our successful Club.
+We aim to continuously provide high quality products at accessible prices and to stay up to date with hobby and crafting trends.

 • Communities and the environment: serving local communities is at the heart of Hobbycraft’s ethos, whether through catering for local crafting needs or through our charity partnerships, while we seek to minimise any adverse impact upon the environment.